 Citation formats are just like address formats in that they quickly tell us where the article, book, or video can be found and who created it.

-The nice thing about MLA 8 is that it always follows the same format and order with the core elements of the source (see image to the box to the left or above).
+MLA 9 was created so it always follows the same format and order with the core elements of the source.
 If the source doesn't have a certain element, you simply skip it.
 Here is how a book and an article commonly look with the elements that commonly apply:

 Books are considered containers, because they have smaller parts inside, and don't have volumes or issues, so the title is italicized and you skip to the publisher and date.
 When you are citing articles, you will cite the actual article you are using, as well as the container it's published in, or the journal or magazine title.
 Then you list the volume and issue that article is published in.
 Each journal or magazine will have a slightly different system of numbering the volumes and issues.
 Some newspapers and magazines will only have the date they were published because they are daily or weekly.
 Some will have a volume and issue number.
 Academic journals can be published less frequently, and will usually have both a volume or issue.
 Whatever the system, provide as much information as you have, in the proper formatting.

 If you notice from the examples, your citations on the Works Cited page require you to use what is called a Hanging Indent.
 This is when the first line of the citation is flush left with the margins and all lines below it are indented by half an inch.
 There are different ways to do this depending on what word processor you are using, so here is how to do it in some common word processing options: Hanging Indents in Microsoft Word and Hanging Indents in Google Docs.

 When listing sources on a works cited or references page, it might help to think of the citations as little sentences describing the information, separated with the appropriate punctuation.
 You will need to follow these structures for Module 4 Assignment, so pay close attention to the patterns so you can accurately create your own citations for your own sources.